abjmpasquier/CherryPick/README.md

 For Manual mapping, you can directly enter your desired transfer Volume or automatically calculate it using the concentrations.

 For serial dilutions, please select the source wells and destination wells and click on the serial dilution button.

-Input the backfiller wells using this format {H1:H24;G1:G24} to completely select H and G rows for instance.
+Backfill after by selecting the source wells and the destination wells you want to backfills to the input volume.